 The list of interventions was developed with input from patient organizations, clinicians, and manufacturers on which treatments to include.
-Donanemab and lecanemab were identified as interventions to be included in the economic evaluation.
-Each treatment was evaluated in addition to supportive care, which could include non-pharmacologic and pharmacologic, but not disease-modifying, interventions.
+Lecanemab was identified as an intervention to be included in the economic evaluation.
+At the initial stages of this assessment, donanemab was also included as an intervention, but was removed from the assessment following the complete response letter for accelerated approval.
+Lecanemab was evaluated in addition to supportive care, which could include non-pharmacologic and pharmacologic, but not disease-modifying, interventions.
 The comparator was supportive care alone.